srinivas-harish/xlrb-transformers/README.md

 # Cross-Layer Routing Bridges (XLRB) for Transformers

 This repo implements and evaluates **cross-layer communication mechanisms** on top of `roberta-large` for the GLUE RTE task.
+It provides a full-stack research platform with modular training, run orchestration, and GPU profiling built in.

 We test two families of *bridges* — **QKV** (classical cross-attention across layers) and **HDIM** (higher-dimensional token–pair messages) — along with **hybrids** that combine both.

+## System Architecture
+- Backend: FastAPI (REST API) + Celery worker, with Redis as broker/backend.
+- Training Core: PyTorch 2.x + Transformers (roberta-large), gradient checkpointing, clean config surface for ablations and overrides.
+- Database: SQLite for run metadata, epochs, and artifacts (paths + sizes).
+- Frontend: React + Vite + Tailwind dashboard for submitting runs, observing live progress, browsing artifacts, and inspecting profiling.
+- Profiling: Nsight Systems (timeline/CSV/SQLite) + Nsight Compute (kernels).
+Includes WSL-friendly kernel sanity tests and on-demand training-window profiling.

+> **Baseline:** plain `roberta-large` on RTE dev ≈ **86.6%**.
+> **This repo:** HDIM-only H9 reaches **87.36%** (↑), hybrids A8 (**86.28%**) and A3 (**85.92%**) are competitive.

 All runs are **deterministic**, with seeds fixed and PyTorch set to reproducible mode.
 Results are reported on RTE dev with no cherry-picking: every ablation, successful or collapsed, is logged.

-> **Baseline:** plain `roberta-large` on RTE dev ≈ **86.6%**.
-> **This repo:** HDIM-only H9 reaches **87.36%** (↑), hybrids A8 (**86.28%**) and A3 (**85.92%**) are competitive.

 ## Contents